ahmedkaludi/ads-for-wp/readme.txt

 * NEW: Ad Revenue Sharing that supports all the ad networks and AMP.
 * NEW: Infolinks Support Added
 * NEW: Content.ad support added
+* NEW: Media.net support added
+* NEW: DoubleClick support added
 * NEW: Ad Now Support Added
 * AdSense Auto Ads Support
 * Ad Groups with AMP Support